tamertinkci/ML4B-Team-7/projectdocumentation.md

 The Streamlit app enables users to generate an apple and view their generated images in the History section during the session.
 Additionally, users have the option to switch the app between dark mode and light mode under Settings.

 ### Achieved Results
-Descriptive Language (no judgement, no discussion in this section -> just show what you built)

 By applying the trained GAN model on the dataset, we achieved the following results:
-- Successfully generated realistic apple images.
+- Successfully generated apple images.
 - The discriminator effectively distinguished between real and fake images.
 - The Streamlit app provided an intuitive interface for generating and viewing apple images.